EOFY

 1. Negative gearing reform may drive demand toward higher cash flow

-If negative gearing becomes less favourable or more restricted, investors will likely become far more selective about where and how they allocate capital.
+Now that negative gearing is limited to new builds (for any property purchased after 12th May 2026), investors will likely become far more selective about where and how they allocate capital.

 Instead of simply exiting the market altogether, many investors may adapt by prioritising: